Emergency and storm damage

 TPOs and conservation areas

 Emergency work on a TPO’d or conservation-area tree can be done without prior consent if there’s an imminent risk to people or property, but we have to tell the council within five days and submit photographs of the damage.
-We handle the notification with Hastings Borough Council or Rother District Council on your behalf; you don’t need to chase paperwork in the middle of a crisis.
+We handle the notification with your local council on your behalf; you don’t need to chase paperwork in the middle of a crisis.

 Got a tree you're not sure about?